solo-io/gloo/docs/tutorials/openfaas.md

 This document shows how to access your OpenFaaS functions securly via Gloo.
 We will deploy everything to minikube.
-With minor adjustments can be applied to any kubernets cluster.
+With minor adjustments can be applied to any Kubernetes cluster.

 # Deploy OpenFaaS & Gloo
 The official OpenFaaS install guide is here: https://docs.openfaas.com/deployment/kubernetes/